 “Monero is the leading privacy coin by market cap.
 Its supply is inflationary.
 However, inflation reduces over time.
-Due t its private nature, more prominent exchanges do not have fiat on-ramps for Monero.“ – Sam Monac, Head of Research, Token Metrics
+Due t its private nature, more prominent exchanges do not have fiat on-ramps for Monero.“ – Sam Monac, Chief Operating Officer, Token Metrics

 In a dominating performance, Monero comes in as the top privacy coin with a little over 62% of the vote.